dylan-dang/jumpcutter-crack/README.md

 pnpm start
 ```

 If you already have JumpCutter installed, jumpcutter-crack will detect and crack your current installation.
-However, be sure that JumpCutter is on the latest version, or else the crack will be overwritten by the updater on the next launch. jumpcutter-crack can also download and install the latest version JumpCutter automatically for you.
+However, be sure that JumpCutter is on the latest version, or else the crack will be overwritten by the JumpCutter updater on the next launch.
+Jumpcutter-crack can also download and install the latest version JumpCutter automatically for you.
 You also have the option of using a locally downloaded version of the setup executable as long as it is in the same directory.

 ## Afterword